-Each student will submit photos of their lab notebook through an Inquire link within one hour of the posted ending time for the experiment.
 The only way that a student will be able to complete data collection and analysis in the allotted time is to be prepared with data tables in their notebook and familiarity with the experimental procedure before coming to class.
-If a student does not bring their lab notebook, the lab may still be completed on loose-leaf paper and the report submitted, but a grade of zero will be recorded for the lab notebook grade.
+If a student does not bring their lab notebook, the lab may still be completed on loose-leaf paper and the report submitted, but a grade of zero will be recorded for the prelab/notebook grade.